Upgrading from plugins to components¶

 Verify that the existing functionality transfers correctly

 Before you start, review the differences between the plugin and the component.
-A plugin configuration has plugin-specific system variables and uses the --early-plugin-load
+A plugin configuration has plugin-specific system variables and uses the --early-plugin-load option.
+A component has a configuration file and loads using a manifest.

 -